sacchaagriel/342_Project5/README.md

 **Rules/Gameplay:**

   The server waits for at least 4 players to connect before starting the game.
 A game cannot start with less than 4 players.
   However, any player may leave at any time they wish once the game has started.
-In such a case, the remaining players will continue to play.
+In such a case, the game will remain paused and the   remaining players will wait for a fourth player to join.
+Once a fourth player has joined, the game will resume until there's a winner.

-  Once there are 4 players connected, the server will choose a random number from 0-50.
+  Once there are 4 players connected, the server will choose a random number from 0-30.

   Once the 4th player joins, all players can begin guessing numbers.
 All players will see a list (updated in real time) of all the numbers that have already been guessed by either him/herself or any other players in